abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

     - for fast algorithms, speed measurements may not be precise enough
     - Experiments can be done only on a limited set of test inputs; hence, they leave out the running times of inputs not included in the experiment (and these inputs may be important)
   - so instead of time, we count the number of simple operations the computer has to perform
-- When we talk about `big O`, we talk about the "worst case"
+- When we talk about `big O`, we talk about the **"worst c ase scenario"**
+  - It's a reassurance that no matter what happens, the algorithm will never be slower than the `big O` we've calculated

 ![big-o](./img/big-o.png)